thejasmeetsingh/voting-dapp/README.md

    - These commands will compile the smart contracts, start a local blockchain node, and deploy the contracts on the local node.

 3. Run the Front-End:

    - Navigate to the client folder using the command.
    - Install the required dependencies using `npm install`.
    - Once the dependencies are installed, start the frontend server using `npm run dev`.

+   This will start the frontend application and open it in your default browser.